tabler/tabler/pages/_docs/avatars.md

 ## Initials

-You can easily use initials instead of images.
+You can also use initials instead of pictures.

 {% capture code %}
 {% include ui/avatar.html placeholder="AB" %}